Coherent Load Profile Synthesis with Conditional Diffusion for LV Distribution Network Scenario Generation: Synthesis Results

 Figure~\ref{fig:acf_comparison} contains the active and reactive power plots for the ACF.
 Results show all diffusion models are very closely correlated with the real data throughout the lag values for the active power.
 The GMM loses correlation with the real data for active from lag 25 onwards.
 For reactive power, the WGAN in particular struggles and loses temporal coherence with the real data.
 For the other models, including the GMM, the correlation is strong.
 The MMD metric can provide additional insight into the similarity between the temporal structure of the real and generated data sets.
 GMM has a lower MMD than WGAN due to WGAN's poor performance on the reactive power.
 LVGenU further improves upon the MMD performance of GMM, which may be attributed to improvements observed in the ACF plot for active power.
 The addition of conditional inputs to the diffusion model further improves the MMD, similarly to all other metrics.
 This highlights the importance of the conditional values for the generation process.

 Together, the metrics and visualisations outline the performance of each model and demonstrate the improvement from the baseline GMM and WGAN to a diffusion model in an unconditional perspective.
 This is through the ability of the diffusion model to capture higher-order moments in the data and better replicate the temporal structure of real data.
 Then the addition of conditional inputs led to further improvements being observed in the results.
-The LVGenWC model shows promise as a scenario generation tool, but does not adequately sample from the extremes of the distribution, nor does it consistently recreate load profiles to high accuracy.
-To address this limitation, additional inputs or modifications to the model may be required to capture these extreme values effectively.
-However, for the specific goal of this study, LVGenWCS is far more suitable as it can generate specific load profiles from individual substations to a high quality and accuracy right across the distribution.
+The LVGenWC model shows promise, being capable of generating substations from a much greater range of the distribution, accounting for many of the substation loads in the dataset.
+However, it does not adequately sample from the extremes of the distribution, nor does it consistently recreate load profiles to high accuracy.
+LVGenWCS is far more suitable as it can generate specific load profiles from individual substations with high quality and accuracy right across the distribution.
+The results show that the daily statistics were especially required in order to accurately model the extremes of the distribution; substation metadata alone is not enough.
+While monitoring data is limited targetting specific substations based on geography or other possible factors may provide a potential solution.
 In subsequent sections, it is demonstrated how the models generated aggregated load profiles perform in a wider power systems context through the application of power systems models.
 Although informative in terms of model performance, synthesis metrics alone are not sufficient.
 A model must also produce robust phase angles and voltage estimates across the entire network to serve as a credible replacement for rigorous monitoring.